-South Africa government Knew British Agents were spying
+South Africa was well aware British agents were spying on foreign

 According to the newspaper, a source in the Department of International Relations and Co-Operation (DIRCO) revealed SA strengthened its cyber security measures as soon as it became aware of the surveillance by the UK’s Government Communications Headquarters.